 Okay so when someone says safari you instantly start thinking of seeing lions, elephants and rhino’s in Kenya, but safari’s are far more than the big 5.
 Ethiopia may not be a traditional safari destination but you can go on safari there to see animals like the Gelada Baboon and the Ethiopian Wolf, animals that you can’t see anywhere else.

 So instead of going on a safari in a jeep in Kenya, hire a local guide for the Bale Mountains National Park and hike to see some amazing and unique wildlife up close and responsibly.
 Your safari stories will be instantly more unique than everyone heading on a traditional safari.

-America is not really a traditional gap year destination, with most backpackers heading to more exotic and less familiar climes, but that doesn’t mean that the USA doesn’t have a hell of a lot to offer travellers who are looking for something a little different and new, and with so many cities, states and destinations in the US offering a wide range of cultures, activities and experiences, why not take a good old fashioned American road trip to discover a few of them?
+America is not really a traditional gap year destination, with most backpackers heading to more exotic and less familiar climes, but that doesn’t mean that the USA doesn’t have a hell of a lot to offer travellers who are looking for something a little different and new!
+This is especially true if you take in a lot of the lesser known, smaller states and towns rather than the major hubs, and with so many cities, states and destinations in the US offering a wide range of cultures, activities and experiences, why not take a good old fashioned American road trip to discover a few of them?

 Visit Easter Island.